 - To Can: Transfer the peppers using a slotted spoon to sterilized glass canning jars, leaving 1/4-inch of headspace.

-- With just the syrup in the pot, increase the heat to bring to a full rolling boil.
+- With just the syrup in the pot, increase the heat to bring it to a full rolling boil.
 Boil syrup for about 6 minutes.

 - Ladle the syrup into the jars with the jalapeno slices.
 To remove air pockets, use a skewer to disturb jalepeños.
 Check the headspace again to ensure 1/4-inch headspace is maintained.